 Fuqua Provides Flexibility and Support

 Most of all, juggling parenthood and other responsibilities requires you to be flexible.
 During my time at Fuqua, I took the opportunity to ask many successful parents (including professors and visiting business professionals) about how they make it work.
 I heard stories from both women and men who were going to school or working while being parents.
 I remember hearing the story of someone who brought his daughter to class, another person had her husband bring her baby for “milk breaks” (feeding break) at work.
 I even saw one of my classmates bring his son to a Teaching Assistant meeting.

 Many women may be wondering whether an MBA is right for them.
 This is a personal decision that I cannot answer for anybody.
 What I can tell you is that if you really want to get your MBA and you are already a mother or a father, you can make it work.
 I encourage you to consider Fuqua as the place where you can fulfill your dream.
-Fuqua is a welcoming community that offers many resources (Lactation Room, Fuqua Friday’s Family Room, Fuqua Partners group) for student parents.
+Fuqua is a welcoming community that offers many resources (lactation room, Fuqua Friday’s family room, Fuqua Partners group) for student parents.
 The Fuqua Partners group works to enhance the experience of Fuqua families starting upon arrival to Durham by providing the Fuqua Family Survival Guide and by organizing numerous family friendly activities during the two years.
 You can also learn more on the Family Matters website that I and my classmate Liz Charles created for future Duke MBA parents.
 For another perspective, read about Liz’s experience as a mom and MBA student.
-These resources and the beautiful Durham and Chapel Hill area will help make your two-year MBA a wonderful experience for you and your family.
+These resources and the beautiful Durham and Chapel Hill area will help make your 2-year MBA a wonderful experience for you and your family.